kafetzopoulos/machine_learning/README.md

-Building and comparing 3 vanilla auto-encoder neural networks with different latent spaces and nodes.
+Building and comparing 3 vanilla auto-encoder neural networks with different latent spaces and nodes on the MNIST dataset.

 1st NN: Using 10 nodes.